bluedenim/log4j-s3-search/README.md

 *  [AWS S3](http://aws.amazon.com/s3/) for remote storage/archive.
 *  [Apache Solr](http://lucene.apache.org/solr/) for search.

+All external store above are optional.
+If no configuration is found for S3, for instance, the appender will not attempt to publish to S3.
+Likewise, if there is not configuration for Apache Solr, the appender will not attempt to publish to Solr.

 ## Installation
 Download the code and build the .jar to include in your program.
 The code is 100% Java, so building the jar will be a breeze.
 You will need the basics:
 * [JSDK 1.6+](http://www.oracle.com/technetwork/java/javase/downloads/index.html)